bbokyu/Family-Weight-Tracker-App/README.md

 # Family Weight Tracker
 ### For families to become healthier together!

-This program is designed to help family members track and compare their progress of weight loss!
+The goal of this program is to help family members track and compare their progress of weight loss!
+While creating this app, my main focus will be simplicity and user experience.
+This is because at its core, weight tracking can be achieved only using pen and paper.
+No need to overcomplicate the process and let the user incorporate the app as seamlessly as possibly into their weight loss journey!

-Some of its features are:
+**Some of its features are:**

 - Individual control of one's data
 - Easy access and view of progress between family members

-The solo developer of this program (Bryan!) made this to help his own family members lose weight and live healthier and happier lives!
+The developer of this program (Bryan!) made this to help his own family members lose weight and live healthier and happier lives!
+It is mainly targeted towards groups of people who will be living together, but it can also be used by individuals as well!

 ### User Stories